Trism: Starshine

 Starshine mode is an unlockable game mode available for Infinism or Terminism.
 To unlock this in Infinism, the player must achieve one million points in one game.
 To unlock it in Terminism the player must score 500,000 points in a single game before getting a timeout.
 The objective of Starshine mode is to create large starshine chains to achieve an extreme number of points.

 Achievements

 The game has achievements for completing certain tasks, such as earning over 500,000 points in terminism mode before getting a timeout.
 There are twenty-two achievements in all, which are posted on the user's profile on the online community.

 Awards

-Trism has won awards such as Best Casual Game from AppStoreApps.com, 1st on iLounge's Best Apps and Games, a Gold award from Pocket Gamer, Slide to Play's "Must have" award, one of Wired's "10 most awesome iPhone Apps of 2008," and was an AIAS finalist for "Cellular game of the year".
+Trism has won awards such as Best Casual Game from AppStoreApps.com, 1st on iLounge's Best Apps and Games, a Gold award from Pocket Gamer, Slide to Play's "Must have" award, one of Wired's "10 most awesome iPhone Apps of 2008," and was an AIAS finalist for "Cellular Game of the Year" during the 12th Annual Interactive Achievement Awards.